tildearrow/furnace/doc/1-intro/glossary.md

 **macro**: a sequence of values automatically applied while a note plays.

+**noise bass**: the technique of using a PSG's periodic noise generator with a very short period to create low-frequency sounds.

 **normalize**: to adjust the volume of a sample so it is as loud as possible without adding distortion from clipping.

 **operator**: in FM, a single oscillator that interacts with other oscillators to generate sound.